 Daily measurement of temperature, salinity, oxygen and chlorophyll are taken at the Swakopmund jetty.
 MFMR has automatic weather stations fixed to the roof of the National Marine Information and Research Centre in Swakopmund, at Cape Fria and in Lüderitz measuring wind speed and direction.

-The Aquaculture Directorate of MFMR has an extensive monitoring programme in the Walvis Bay harbour area, summarized in table 8.
+The Aquaculture Directorate of MFMR has an extensive monitoring programme in the Walvis Bay and Lüderitz harbour areas, summarized in table 8.
+Sampling addresses variation within a growing area and shellfish species.